Best Books From 2017

 Stillhouse Lake was a 2017 Goodreads Nominee for Best Mystery & Thriller.

-It is the first book in a series, and all six books in the series are currently included with Kindle Unlimited.
+It is the first book in a series of seven, and all are currently included with Kindle Unlimited.
 Keep in mind that this book ends with somewhat of a cliffhanger, so be prepared to become invested in the series.

 Garden of Small Beginnings book cover